 The site remains virtually as it was 25 years ago, with gaunt steel structures and dilapidated factory buildings still standing, as governments and pressure groups argue about what should be done to clean it up along with nearby chemical dumpsites.
 Court cases continue in India, the US and elsewhere, while Dow of the US, which has taken over Union Carbide, runs for cover.

-The state government dreams of turning the site and decaying structures into a 70-acre Rs116cr ($23m) landscaped memorial “like Nagasaki or (New York’s) Ground Zero”, according to Babulal Gaur, an 80-year old Bharatiya Janata Party (BJP) minister who is responsible for relief and rehabilitation in the government of Madhya Pradesh, where Bhopal is the capital.
+The state government dreams of turning the site and decaying structures into a 70-acre Rs116cr ($23m) landscaped memorial “like Nagasaki or (New York’s) Ground Zero”, according to Babulal Gaur, a 79-year old Bharatiya Janata Party (BJP) minister (and former chief minister) who is responsible for relief and rehabilitation in the government of Madhya Pradesh, where Bhopal is the capital.
 The key structures (below) are the Sevin and MIC plants which blew that night.

 I interviewed Gaur this morning, and he told me that the factory site’s “soil is very clean and the water is very clean”.
 Any water problems in the area were caused by nearby Indian Oil petrol tanks (which are to be moved), not the gas plant.
 Health problems were caused by the poor living, as they usually do, in “unhealthy conditions”, not the by the aftermath of the gas leak.
 That reversed a statement he made five years ago that the then Congress Party state government was downplaying the effects and that the BJP “would hold Dow responsible”.

 This supreme example of a politician in denial was confounded three hours later when a new independent report was published, which alleged that there is far greater contamination from 1984 than had been previously expected on both the site itself, and in nearby residential areas’ groundwater.